shopware5/devdocs/source/developers-guide/plugin-system/index.md

 └──SwagEmotion.php
 ```
 ## Add a new payment method
-Since shopware 5.2.13 the `Shopware\Components\Plugin\PaymentInstaller` service can be used to add payment methods to the database inside plugin installations.
+Since Shopware 5.2.13 the `Shopware\Components\Plugin\PaymentInstaller` service can be used to add payment methods to the database inside plugin installations.

 ```php
 public function install(InstallContext $context)